-Fig trees are pretty low maintenance and will grow happily with little to no fertilizing, pulling the nutrients they need from the soil and its organic matter.
+Fig trees are fairly low-maintenance, and will grow happily with little to no fertilizing.
+They’ll pull the nutrients they need from the soil and its organic matter.

-If your tree needs a boost though you can feed it with a phosphorus- and potassium-rich fertilizer early in the growing season following the directions on the product label.
+If your tree needs a boost, you can feed it with a phosphorus- and potassium-rich fertilizer early in the growing season, following the directions on the product label.
 Avoid fertilizers high in nitrogen as this promotes lush, green foliage growth instead of fruit development.

-A biweekly application of seaweed extract can be beneficial too throughout the active growing season if your tree looks a little paltry.
+Note: A biweekly application of seaweed extract can be beneficial throughout the active growing season if your tree looks a little paltry.

-If you live in an area where temperatures drop to 10 degrees Fahrenheit or lower, be sure to plant one of the cold-hardy varieties of figs. Even then, you will need to take steps to protect your tree from the cold winter temperatures.
+If you live in an area where temperatures drop to 10 degrees Fahrenheit or lower, be sure to plant one of the cold-hardy varieties of figs, such as Hardy Chicago, Celeste, or Brown Turkey.
+Even then, you will need to take steps to protect your tree from the cold winter temperatures:

-Bring container-grown trees inside during winter months.
+- Bring container-grown trees inside during the winter months.
 Allow the tree to lose all of its leaves while still outside and then bring it inside to a cool, dry place.
-Many people opt for an attached garage or basement where temperatures are cooler as you want the tree to go dormant.
-Once temperatures consistently stay above 35 degrees at night in the spring it can be moved back outside.
+Many people opt for an attached garage or basement where temperatures are cooler, as you want the tree to go dormant.

 Planting a Fig Tree